 There are certain instances for which virtual trials are better suited, Rose argues, such as chronic diseases and less interventional observational studies.
 These might include endocrinology, CNS, dermatology, respiratory, gastrointestinal, immunology and cardiovascular diseases.

-Fierce competition for sites, along with added burden on them from late-phase studies, make virtual trials attractive, Matthew McCarty, global head of patient engagement at development services provider Icon, says.
+Fierce competition for trial sites, along with an added burden on them from late-phase studies, also make virtual trials attractive.

 With patients at home, gathering data at moments that make it easier for them to fit into their daily lives helps guarantee patient retention and trial compliance.

-Last year, life sciences company AOBiome Therapeutics shared the results from its 12-week trial of an experimental acne drug.
-The “randomized double-blind and placebo-controlled trial” showed that the drug spray, containing good bacteria, was “safe and effective,” health journalist Barbara Mantel writes.
+In one example, life sciences company AOBiome Therapeutics shared the results from its 12-week trial of an experimental acne drug.
+The “randomized double-blind and placebo-controlled trial” showed that the drug spray, containing good bacteria, was “safe and effective,” writes healthcare journalist Barbara Mantel.

 She adds that the unique aspect of this largely unremarkable trial is that it was conducted remotely.
 Trial managers recruited participants through social media and online ads, screened more than 8,000 people online and sent treatment drugs to the 372 final participants via the mail.

-Using provided smartphones, patients photographed their acne and sent them in for review and communicated with study staff through video conferencing.
+Using provided smartphones, patients photographed their acne and sent the photos in for review and communicated with study staff through video conferencing.

 While many are championing the advantages of virtual clinical trials, challenges persist, slowing down their adoption.
-To date, virtual trials make up “a tiny fraction” of the more than 100,000 registered US-based clinical research studies, Mantel explains.
+To date, virtual trials make up “a tiny fraction” of the more than 100,000 registered U.S.-based clinical research studies, Mantel explains in her 2018 article.

 And industry experts are cautious of a full adoption of virtual trials with problem issues such as a pervasive conservative corporate culture and greater amounts of data to collect, manage and prove reliability to regulators.